Data Quality Matters: Suicide Intention Detection on Social Media Posts Using RoBERTa-CNN: Experiment

 \subsection{Dataset}

-The Suicide and Depression Detection (SDD) dataset consists of the online posts and comments from the SuicideWatch and Depression channel, the subreddits of the Reddit Platform.
+The Suicide and Depression Detection (SDD) dataset consists of the online posts and comments from the SuicideWatch and Depression channel, subreddits of the Reddit Platform.
 The time range is from December 2018 to January 2021.
 Table~\ref{tab:data_sample} shows some data samples.
-After preprocessing, it reminds 110,040 out of 232,074 posts with two categories (Suicide and non-Suicide).
+We randomly picked 110,040 out of 232,074 posts with two categories (Suicide and non-Suicide).

 \textbf{Data processing}: Three data cleaning steps are: 1) remove all noise symbols (accents, hyperlinks, and emoticons); 2) remove all non-English characters; and 3) delete all sentence fragments.
-Since the research involves sentence analysis, normal standard preprocessing such as converting all text to lowercase, removing punctuation and accents, stripping white space, and stop-words were all avoided.
-Therefore, we manually cleaned 50,000 samples and applied GPT API to clean 60,040 other samples.
-There are 35,270 suicide samples and 74,700 non-suicide ones.
+Since the research involves sentence analysis, normal standard preprocessing was avoided, like converting all text to lowercase, removing punctuation and accents, stripping white space, and stop-words.
+We manually cleaned 50,000 samples and applied OpenAI API to clean 60,040 others.
+There are 35,270 suicide samples and 74,770 non-suicide ones.

-Then, following the pattern of conductive learning, we randomly and stratifiedly split the dataset into non-overlapped three subsets, train, validation, and test sets with the ratio of 8:1:1~\cite{9660152}.
-Table~\ref{tab:exp_data} has the distribution.
+Then, following the pattern of conductive learning, we randomly and stratifiedly split the dataset into non-overlapped subsets, train, validation, and test sets, with the ratio of 8:1:1~\cite{9660152}.
+Table~\ref{tab:exp_data} presents the distribution.